Year 3

 Career

-In the Spring semester of the third year, the Career Class is designed to prepare students for entering the profession.
-The curriculum includes panels with Agents, Managers and Casting Directors (both theatrical and commercial), as well as work with professional theaters such as Lincoln Center to gain professional audition experience.
-In addition, we hold six working sessions with professional film and television Directors and Casting Directors.
-The course's professional collaborators include Bob Balaban, Daniel Swee (Lincoln Center Casting Director), and Findley Davidson (Warner Brothers).
+In the Spring semester of the third year, the Career Class is designed to prepare students to enter the profession.
+The curriculum includes panels with Agents, Managers and Casting Directors (both theatrical, film/tv, voice over and commercial), as well as work with professional theaters such as Lincoln Center to gain professional audition experience.
+In addition, we hold working sessions with professional film and television Directors and Casting Directors.
+The course's professional collaborators include Telsey & Co., Daniel Swee (Lincoln Center) and many more.